Remembering Jimmy Buffett

 (SOUNDBITE OF ARCHIVED NPR BROADCAST)

-BUFFETT: I love doing the shows.
+JIMMY BUFFETT: I love doing the shows.
 And, you know, people say, how the hell can you play "Margaritaville" for the 257,000th time?
-And it's because I watch the crowd.
-And it - you know, it's their song.
+And it's because I watch the crowd, and it - you know, it's their song.
 It's not mine.
 I'm just singing.
-It's background music to their lives.
-And that's the way I look at it.
+It's background music to their lives, and that's the way I look at it.

-SIMON: It was on the Billboard Hot 100 chart for 22 weeks.
-Born in Pascagoula, Miss., on Christmas Day in 1946, Jimmy Buffett said he only picked up a guitar when he reached college.
-He flunked college on his first try but eventually earned a degree in history.
-That's when he moved to Nashville, where he worked as a journalist and began recording music.
+DETROW: That was Buffett talking to NPR's Morning Edition in 1999.
+Even though "Margaritaville" was his only top 10 hit, Buffett's sold out venues for decades.
+His fans, known as Parrotheads, developed their own subculture, rivaling - maybe even surpassing - the Grateful Dead and its Deadheads.
+Talking to Morning Edition again in 2018, Buffett tried to make sense of it to NPR's David Greene.

 (SOUNDBITE OF ARCHIVED NPR BROADCAST)